What is treasury stock:

 If the shares from treasury stock are reissued at a price that is higher than their cost, the difference is credited to additional paid-in capital.
 The journal entry is given below:

 Suppose, for example, the Eastern company reissues 1,000 shares out of its treasury stock at $110 per share.
 The following journal entry would be made for this purpose:

-Notice that the additional paid in capital resulting from the reissuance of treasury stock is reported immediately after additional paid in capital from common stock.
+Notice that the additional paid in capital resulting from the reissuance of treasury stock has been reported immediately after additional paid in capital from common stock line.

 If treasury stock is reissued at a price below cost:

 If the shares from treasury stock are reissued at a price that is lower than their cost, the difference is debited to additional paid-in capital.
 The journal entry is given below:

 Suppose, the Eastern company reissues 500 more shares from its treasury stock at a price of $50 per share, the following journal entry would be made to record this transaction:

 Notice that this entry reduces the additional paid-in capital from previously issued treasury stock.

 If additional paid-in capital from previously issued treasury stock is not available then additional paid-in capital-common stock is debited and if additional paid-in capital-common stock is also not available or is not sufficient, the retained earnings account is debited.

 After this reissue of 500 shares, the changes in stockholders’ equity section have been illustrated below: